Wednesday, July 31, 2019

 Is this why I dislike poetry readings so

 often?
-Granted, they are most often,
+Granted, they are mostly just,

 at least the rare events I actually at-